skijit/notes/electronics/basics.md

         - Amperes (A) (Coulombs / sec passing through a point in a circuit)
     - **Voltage** (V): Pressure (at the end of the hose leading out of it)
         - Volts (V): (Joule/Coulomb)
+            - Joules measures Energy, which is the property that must be transferred to do work on, or heat, an object
+            - Common types of energy, and they each have a different formula definining 1 Joule
+                - kinetic energy: energy of a moving object
+                - potential energy: energy stored by virtue of an object's position in a field
+                    - For an electrostatic field, 1 Joule = the work required to move an electric charge of one coulomb through an electrical potential difference of one volt.
+                    - Alternately, a joule is the work required to produce one watt of power for one second
+                - elastic energy: energy stored by stretching objects
+                - chemical energy: released when a fuel burns
+                - radiant energy: carried by light
+                - thermal energy: due to an object's temperature
+            -
     - **Resistance** (R): Hose width
         - Ohm (```- \Omega```) : 1 Ohm is the resistance between 2 points in a conductor where application of 1V will push 1 Amp .
     - More water in the tank, means more charge.
 And it means there's more pressure in the hose (i.e. higher voltage)